Chateau d'Angers, Maine-et-Loire visitors guide

-The Chateau d'Angers is situated in the city of Angers, in the Maine-et-Loire department of the western Loire.
-The castle is on a rocky ledge above the Maine river, in a site that has been occupied since Roman times because of its historically important strategic location and is listed as a French National Monument.
+The Chateau d'Angers is a castle in the city of Angers, in the Maine-et-Loire department of the western Loire.
+The castle is on a rocky ledge above the Maine river, in a site that has been occupied since prehistoric times because of its historically important strategic location, and is listed as a French National Monument.